To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 Puppyhood Is The Best Time To Consider Pet Insurance

-As a puppy, your dog has probably not shown any significant health concerns at a young age.
-Since pet insurance companies do not cover pre-existing conditions, the younger your dog is when you signup, the better coverage you will likely receive throughout their lifetime.
+Your dog has probably not shown any significant health concerns as a puppy.
+Since pet insurance companies do not cover pre-existing conditions (AKC Pet Insurance covers them after one year of coverage), the younger your dog is when you sign up, the better coverage you will likely receive throughout their lifetime.
 Further, pet insurance can help support you financially during the unpredictable puppy years when dogs are more likely to chew on things they shouldn’t and run into dangerous situations.
 Check out our pet insurance 101 guide to learn more and determine whether pet insurance is worth it for your puppy.
+Use the quote form below to see what a policy would cost you.

 9 Signs Of A Puppy Scam

-- Prices are too good to be true, or the price is negotiable, on sale, or at a discounted price
+- Prices are too good to be true, or they are negotiable, on sale, or discounted.

-- The only way to get the puppy is to have it shipped to you, and you can’t pick it up
+- The only way to get the puppy is to have them shipped to you, and you can’t pick them up.

 - There are suddenly more expenses after you make a payment (e.g., shipping insurance, vet bills, crate fees, etc.)

 - If the seller says something like, “We’re not breeders.
-Our dog just had puppies, so we’re trying to find them a good home.”
-A red flag that it’s a potential scam.
+Our dog just had puppies, so we’re trying to find them a good home,” that’s a red flag that it’s a potential scam.

 Signs Of A Puppy Scam Infographic